 Jenny also serves on the boards for the Nieman Foundation, the Center for Public Integrity, the Digital Public Library of America, the Asian American Writers’ Workshop, Hacks/Hackers, as well as committees for the New York Public Library Young Lions committee, the Robert F. Kennedy journalism awards, and SXSW programming.

 Jenny has served as the lead judge for the $25 million Knight News Challenge, and on the launch team for Upworthy.
-She discovered fortune cookies were originally Japanese, as coined "man date" as a term.
+She discovered fortune cookies were originally Japanese, and coined the term "man date."

 She is the founder of Emojination, a grassroots group whose motto is "Emoji by the people, for the people."
-As part of that, she successfully lobbied for a dumpling and hijab emojis.
+As part of that organization, she successfully lobbied for a dumpling and hijab emojis.
 She is the vice-chair of the Unicode Emoji Subcommittee.

 Jenny graduated with a degree in Applied Math and Economics from Harvard, where she was vice president of The Harvard Crimson.